Product

 Starting to see why “active customers” is an important metric to measure?

-Why this SaaS metric is important:
+Why This SaaS Metric is Important

 It’s easy to focus on MRR as the key revenue number for your business.
 But ARPU allows you to dig deeper into where your MRR comes from.

 One of the most obvious reasons you should track ARPU is because it directly correlates to MRR.
-If you’re able to increase your ARPU, you’ll increase your MRR (assuming you’re not losing more customers than you’re gaining of course).
+If you’re able to increase your ARPU, you’ll increase your MRR (assuming you’re not losing more customers than you’re gaining, of course).

-In other words, instead of thinking “How can I sell more $30 shoes?”, think “how can I increase the value of my $30 shoes to $50?” or “Can I sell a $20 shoe cleaner along with my $30 shoes?”
+In other words, instead of thinking, “How can I sell more $30 shoes?” think, “How can I increase the value of my $30 shoes to $50?” or “Can I sell a $20 shoe cleaner along with my $30 shoes?”
+Check out this article to learn more about ARPU and how to increase it.

-4. Churn
+5. Churn

 Most companies track two types of churn: